florence-bockting/elicito/README.md

-# Expert prior elicitation method
+# `elicito`: A Python package for expert prior elicitation

 A Python package for learning prior distributions based on expert knowledge